How Do I Maintain My Fly Fishing Gear In The Offseason?

 It pays to clean your line at least once for every five fishing trips.
 The more you maintain your fly line, the better it will perform and the longer it will last.

-• Fill up your kitchen sink with warm, soapy water.
-Add a few drops of dish soap.
+• Fill up your kitchen sink with warm water, adding a few drops of dish soap.

 • Coil the line into the warm water and let it soak for about 10 minutes.

-• Once soaked, pull the entire length of the line through a clean cloth.
+• Once it has soaked, pull the entire length of the line through a clean cloth.
 This removes dirt and grime.

 Taking care of your gear is a necessary part of fishing.
 If you do it, you’ll be rewarded with gear that lasts a lifetime.